EvaSeidlmayer/orcid-for-wikidata/README.md

 ******************************
-### 4. Register missing authors to Wikidata publication items
+### 4. Register missing authors to Wikidata publication items (OrcBot)

-the script combines both datasets generated in 3. using "orcid" as key.
+The script combines both datasets generated in 3. using "orcid" as key.
 It checks if the author who claims in ORCID database to be originator of a work is already listed as author with property  P50.

      analysis/modify-author-statements-in-article-items.py  final-publication-data-1.csv final-author-data.csv log_2020-11-25.json